 During the second quarter of 2007, the Company's board of directors adopted a regular quarterly cash dividend program.
-Since, the adoption of the dividend program, the Company's board of directors have authorized a \$0.20 per common share dividend each quarter.
-The aggregate amount of dividends paid and declared during fiscal year 2009, 2008 and 2007 was approximately \$48.7 million and \$41.5 million, respectively.
+The Company's board of directors authorized a \$0.20 per common share dividend each quarter from the adoption of the program through the second quarter of 2010.
+On August 2, 2010, the Company's board of directors approved an increase in the quarterly cash dividend to \$0.25 per common share, an increase of \$0.05 per common share from prior quarters.
+The aggregate amount of dividends paid and declared during fiscal year 2010, 2009, and 2008 was approximately \$53.7 million, \$48.7 million, and \$50.7 million, respectively.

 The declaration of future dividends is subject to the discretion of the Company's board of directors and will depend upon various factors, including the Company's net earnings, financial condition, restrictions imposed by the Company's credit agreement, cash requirements, future prospects and other factors deemed relevant by the board of directors.
-For example, the senior credit facility entered into on July 21, 2006, as amended, permits payments of dividends as long as no default or event of default exists and the sum of the amounts paid with respect to dividends and share repurchases does not exceed the sum of \$450.0 million plus seventy five percent of cumulative consolidated net income from the first quarter of 2007 to the last day of the quarter most recently ended prior to the date of dividend.
+For example, the senior credit facility entered into on July 21, 2006, as amended, permits payments of dividends as long as no default or event of default exists and the sum of the amounts paid with respect to dividends and share repurchases does not exceed the sum of \$450.0 million plus 75% of cumulative consolidated net income from the first quarter of 2007 to the last day of the quarter most recently ended prior to the date of dividend.
 There is no guarantee that the board of directors will not terminate the quarterly dividend program.